-Kick-ass women who have changed the world
+Amazing women who have changed the world - CBBC Newsround

 In 1959, though, she won the parliamentary seat in Finchley and became Margaret Thatcher MP.

-But she really made history in 1979 when she became leader of the Conservative Party - one of the two major political parties in the UK - and, later that year, the first female British Prime Minister.
+But she really made history in 1975 when she became leader of the Conservative Party - one of the two major political parties in the UK - and later, in 1979, the first female British Prime Minister.

 She had some pretty radical views and even earned herself the nickname the Iron lady.
 She was forced to quit in 1990, but not before she'd become the longest continuously serving prime minister of the 20th century.